-Of all personality types, the ENFJ (Extraverted Intuitive Feeling Judging) has excellent people skills and truly cares about the happiness and well-being of others.
-People see the ENFJ, which stands for extraverted intuitive feeling judging, as a giver.
-As an ENFJ, your primary way to evaluate people and situations is externally.
-That means you consider everything based on how well it fits into your value system and how you feel about it.
-Intuition is secondary.
+Of all the 16 personality types, the ENFJ has the most wonderful people skills and truly cares about the happiness and well-being of others.
+People see the ENFJ as a giver.
+An ENFJs primary way to evaluate people and situations is externally and this means that they consider everything based on how well it fits into their values systems.
+This makes them incredibly patient, understanding and kind.

-Because your outward focus is on other people, you see possibilities where others see obstacles.
-You have a natural ability to love, nurture, and care for others as well as bring out the best in them.
-You enjoy seeing people happy and having a good time.
+Because ENFJs have an outward focus on other people, they see possibilities where others see obstacles.
+They tend to have a natural ability to love, nurture, and care for others as well as bring out the best in them.
+ENFJs thoroughly enjoy seeing other people happy and having a good time.
 Most ENFJs are extremely unselfish, but some may use their natural people skills to manipulate others.
 This can be a difficult pattern to detect and change if it goes unchallenged for many years.

 Strengths and Weaknesses of ENFJs

-Another challenge faced by people with an ENFJ personality is spending time alone.
+People with an ENFJ personality will feel challenged by spending time alone.
 Being extraverted, this can seem like a punishment rather than the opportunity for rest and reflection that it really is.
-You may find yourself filling your life with non-stop activity and more relationships than you can reasonably handle to avoid this discomfort.
-It’s essential that you consider your own needs to avoid burnout and being taken advantage of by others.
+ENFJs may find themselves filling their life with non-stop activity and more relationships than they can reasonably handle to avoid this discomfort.
+It’s essential that they consider their own needs to avoid burnout and being taken advantage of by others.

-Compared to other extraverted personality types, you have more difficulty expressing your opinions and letting people get to know you at an intimate level.
-When you do express your beliefs, it’s not likely that they will be too personal.
-The main reason for this is that you don’t want to alienate anyone.
-You run the risk of feeling lonely even when constantly surrounded by others because it’s hard for you to reveal your true self.
+Compared to other extraverted personality types, Protagonists have more difficulty expressing their opinions and letting people get to know them at an intimate level.
+When they do express their beliefs, it’s not likely that they will be too personal.
+The main reason for this is that ENFJs don’t want to alienate anyone.
+However, they then run the risk of feeling lonely even when constantly surrounded by others because it’s hard for them to reveal their true self.